Click a question to reveal the answer

 - Grace: (Romans 15:7; Matthew 7: 1-2; Romans 12:15; 1 Peter 4:8)

 All participation is voluntary.
 You are free to decide for yourself what is best, whether to pass on any process or exercise, or leave if you desire.
 Since the weekend is designed to be challenging, you may experience times when you would rather be somewhere else — just like in life, your job, your relationships and other responsibilities.
 A key to any growth is not running away but pushing through the limits, fears or truths you may have been avoiding.
-The men who persevere are glad they did.
+The men and women who persevere are glad they did.

 You receive lodging for Friday and Saturday, three meals Saturday and two on Sunday, participant materials and exercises, along with the guidance of trained, highly experienced staff leaders.
-Some of the fee goes to The Crucible Project’s administrative costs as well as helping to fund scholarships for participants who need financial support.
+Some of the fee goes to The Crucible Project’s administrative costs as well as helping to fund financial assistance for participants who need financial support.

 We ask everyone who attends the weekend, including staff, to carpool.
 Logistically, parking is limited and carpooling lessens our environmental impact.
-Sharing the journey also gives you the opportunity to connect with other men during the trip, which is an important dynamic before and after the weekend.
-Many men find they have more in common than expected and lasting friendships are forged.
+Sharing the journey also gives you the opportunity to connect with other participants during the trip, which is an important dynamic before and after the weekend.
+Many participants find they have more in common than expected and lasting friendships are forged.
 That said, carpooling is not required.

 We have staff members designated to work out a way to get you from the airport to the weekend.